Raptor007/X-Wing-Revival/README.txt

   sv show: List game variables.
-  sv set <name> <value>: Change a game variable's value. sv state ++: When a game is in progress, you can use this to end the round early. sv netrate <num>: Adjust the network update rate for all clients.
+  sv set <name> <value>: Change a game variable's value. sv defaults: Restore all game properties to default settings. sv state ++: When a game is in progress, you can use this to end the round early. sv netrate <num>: Adjust the network update rate for all clients.
 Default: 30 sv maxfps <num>: Adjust the simulation update rate.
 Default: 60